Caleb S.

 The conclusion is where you bring your persuasive essay to a close, summarizing your main points, restating your thesis, and leaving a lasting impression.
 Follow these guidelines for an effective conclusion:

-• Summarize Main Points: Begin by summarizing the key points you've made in the body of your essay.
-Concisely restate the main arguments you presented.
+• Summarize Main Points: Briefly restate the key arguments from the body of your essay.

 Persuasive Essay Format